-Proba-3 is ESA’s first precision formation flying space mission.
-Its objective is to demonstrate the readiness of this technology, and at the same time using it to perform scientific observation of the Sun’s corona, in conditions never achieved until now.
+Proba-3 is the first ESA space mission to use precise formation flying technology for the first time.
+It demonstrates the maturity of this technology and, at the same time, uses it to conduct scientific observations of the solar corona, under conditions never achieved until now.

-Proba-3 space segment is made of two satellites.
-The first one, called Coronagraph Spacecraft (CSC), contains the main instrument (coronagraph).
-The second satellite, called Occulter Spacecraft (OSC), carries an occulting disk that cover the Sun’s disk as seen from the other satellite.
-The OSC, as leading entity for the formation flying system, also integrates the main metrology units used for formation flying, in particular a laser system and a set of cameras part of a visual-based system.
-The two satellites are launched in stack configuration, the OSC mounted upon the CSC, with the solar array of the CSC stowed.
+The OSC, as the lead entity for the formation flying system, also integrates the main metrology units used for formation flying, specifically a laser system and a set of cameras part of a vision-based system.
+The two satellites are launched in a stacked configuration, with the OSC mounted on top of the CSC and the CSC’s solar array folded.

 Orbit | High Elliptical Orbit (HEO) |